 For decades, devotees have visited these anonymous 'little skulls' to adopt them and offer prayers to grant their souls a speedy crossing from purgatory into heaven.
 In return, the 'anime pezzentelle' (vagabond souls) conjured by the skulls were expected to be conduits for a range of divine favours both immediate and long-term.
 Common among the many and varied favours requested are those for an untroubled and healthy journey through life, and, for the revelation of the coming week's winning lotto numbers in dreams.

 If grace was received or a favour was granted, devotees then built elaborate or simple makeshift 'scarabattole' shrines for their chosen skulls, sometimes adopting them with their families’ names and adorning them with cushions, letters, lotto receipts, mementos, prayer cards, family photographs, dried flowers, rosary beads and coins.

-Favours From Beyond (2014-2020) documents the material culture of these ongoing vernacular religious cult praxes in Naples following the re-opening of these dark, damp and dusty sites - inviting us to enter a liminal space where life, death and the in-between coexist.
-The project is the first comprehensive archive and visual typology of the diverse range of skull shrines and associated objects at the Cemetery of Fontanelle and at Santa Maria delle Anime in Naples.
+Favours From Beyond (2014-2021) documents the material culture of these ongoing vernacular religious cult praxes in Naples following the re-opening of these dark, damp and dusty sites - inviting us to enter a liminal space where life, death and the in-between coexist.
+The project is the first comprehensive archive and visual typology of the diverse range of skull shrines and associated objects at the Cemetery of Fontanelle, Santa Maria delle Anime and other sites in Naples.

 Consisting of over 100 colour images (archival pigment prints & light boxes), the project is due for completion in late 2021.
 Supported by the Comune di Napoli, Italy, and the Morris Foundation.
 NYC.